bhagavdgita/bhagavdgita.github.io/README.md

 Go to Settings > Apps > Menu > Special access > Install unknown apps.
 Then allow Chrome.

-Then open this in your browser:
+Then open this in Chrome:

 https://bhagavdgita.github.io/packages/Gita.apk